The Current State of AI Wearables

 That leads to another question—

-2. What do we need an AI wearable for?
+2. What do we even need an AI wearable for?

 Ok, forget the form factor.
 There's a bigger problem with these AI wearables is, what use case does it fulfill?